Here are the first images from the European Euclid space telescope

 “Astounding”

-“Stunning and inspiring images that remind us why it is essential to go into space to learn more about the mysteries of the Universe,” said Josef Aschbacher, head of the European Space Agency (ESA), in a statement.
+“Stunning and inspiring images that remind us why it is essential to go into space to learn more regarding the mysteries of the Universe,” said Josef Aschbacher, head of the European Space Agency (ESA), in a statement.

 Among these photos, an image of the Horse’s Head Nebula, within the nearby constellation of Orion, spiral galaxies, other “irregular” ones…